brillout/FasterWeb/README.md

 The solutions are based on the following;

-##### Solution to Problem 1: The source code of the CDN is verified using a secure hashing algorithm, e.g. SHA-256
+##### Solution to Problem 1: source code delivered by the CDN are verified using a secure hashing algorithm, e.g. SHA-256

 We verify that the secure hash of the source code delivered by the CDN matches the secure hash of the expected source code.